kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/marantz-record.jpg)

-Push and release the STOP button to stop recording and end the track (close the audio file).
+Push and release the `STOP` button to stop recording and end the track.
+Press `STOP` a second time to close the audio file.
 The display will show you how much time is available on the CF card for recording.

 ![](../static/images/marantz-stop.jpg)